hugon-unez/Graph-Algorithm-Visualizer/README.md

 - the graph itself (visited/discovered nodes, tree edges, relaxations), and
 - an accompanying distance/parent table for shortest-path algorithms for Dijkstra/Bellman Ford

+Before the spring, I plan to add subtitles explaining each event.

 Currently supported algorithms:

 - **BFS**